The Full List of Plus500 Trader Products

 Index CFDs on Plus500 have an interesting set of advantages and disadvantages.
 The major disadvantage is that the list of available indices that can be traded through the platform omits several of the world’s largest and most important indices, including the S&P 500, Dow Jones Industrial Average and the German DAX.
 As these indices are typically major reflectors of macroeconomic trends, not being able to trade them can hinder traders who rely heavily on economic analysis.

 Despite this handicap, there are still some advantages to using Plus500 to trade index CFDs.
-At 300:1 the leverage ratio for indices on Plus500 is relatively high, making it an exception to the broker’s overall trend of lower than average leverage.
+At 300:1 the leverage ratio for indices on Plus500 is relatively high (but not as high some brokers such as Pepperstone, IG Markets and IC Markets), making it an exception to the CFD Provider’s overall trend of lower than average leverage.
 Plus500 also offers real-time quotes for all of the indices that can be traded on its platform, making it easy for traders to read the market and make informed trading choices.
 Overall, these benefits outweigh the lack of availability of major signal indices and make index CFDs one of the better Plus500 trading products outside of the Forex market.